-8.4.1.5 Additional Policy Considerations: Caltrain Business Plan
+8.4.3 Additional Policy Considerations: Caltrain Business Plan

-Over the last year, Caltrain has been working to develop its business plan, which will develop a long-term service vision for the corridor, define the infrastructure needed to support that service vision, work through the community interfaces with the rail corridor, and address the organizational changes that will be needed to deliver the vision.
+Over the last two years, Caltrain has been working to develop its business plan, which will develop a long-term service vision for the corridor, define the infrastructure needed to support that service vision, work through the community interfaces with the rail corridor, and address the organizational changes that will be needed to deliver the vision.
 As part of the service plan development, during development of its business plan, Caltrain is considering three 2040 growth scenarios: high growth, moderate growth, and baseline growth.
 The 2040 baseline growth scenario includes service assumptions that form Caltrain's existing commitments and reflect past and ongoing blended system planning with the Authority.
 The operating parameters for the 2040 baseline scenario are consistent with Alternative A, confirming that passing tracks would not be needed in order to add four HSR trains per hour to the corridor.
-Furthermore, while the Caltrain Business Plan has identified various passing track options to accommodate growth in Caltrain service in the medium and high growth scenarios, those passing track options are all different from the passing track option evaluated in Alternative B. As such, there is a strong correlation between Alternative A and the assumptions in the forthcoming Caltrain Business Plan, which is anticipated to be adopted in mid-2020.
+Furthermore, while the Caltrain Business Plan has identified various passing track options to accommodate growth in Caltrain service in the medium and high growth scenarios, those passing track options are all different from the passing track option evaluated in Alternative B. As such, there is a strong correlation between Alternative A and the assumptions in the forthcoming Caltrain Business Plan.
+The schedule for adoption of the Caltrain Business Plan is uncertain due to challenges associated with the ongoing COVID-19 pandemic.

-8.4.1.6 Preferred Alternative Identification
+8.4.4 Preferred Alternative Identification

 Alternative A has been identified as the Preferred Alternative.
 Alternative A includes the 4th and King Street Station, the East Brisbane LMF, the Millbrae Station, an at-grade San Jose Diridon Station, and no additional passing tracks.
-As shown in Table 8-1, Alternative A would have fewer impacts on community factors because it would result in fewer displacements and visual quality impacts, would have less impact on planned mixed-use development (where residential is permitted), and would have fewer temporary road closures that could result in emergency vehicle delays during construction.
+As shown in Table 8-1, Alternative A would have fewer impacts on community factors than Alternative B because it would result in fewer displacements and visual quality impacts, would have less impact on planned mixed-use development (where residential is permitted), and would have fewer temporary road closures that could result in emergency vehicle delays during construction.
 Alternative A would also have fewer permanent impacts on jurisdictional aquatic resources and would avoid impacts on Icehouse Hill, an area identified for protection by the City of Brisbane because of its biological resource habitat.
-Relative to Alternative B, Alternative A would have fewer impacts on Section 4(f)/6(f) parks resources and built environment historic resources.
-Alternative A is also the lower cost alternative and is in alignment with Caltrain Business Plan assumptions.
+Relative to Alternative B, Alternative A would have fewer impacts on Section 4(f) built environment historic resources and result in the least overall harm under Section 4(f).
+Alternative A is also the lower cost alternative and is in alignment with Caltrain's Business Plan assumptions.
 Extensive stakeholder outreach has identified a clear preference for Alternative A, because it minimizes impacts on communities.

-Based on consideration of the factors discussed in this chapter and this Draft EIR/EIS, the Authority has determined the Preferred Alternative to be the best choice for the Project Section and overall HSR system.
+Based on consideration of the factors discussed in this chapter and this Final EIR/EIS, the Authority has determined the Preferred Alternative to be the best choice for the Project Section and overall HSR system.
 Of the project alternatives, Alternative A represents the best balance of adverse and beneficial impacts on the natural environment and community resources, and it maximizes the transportation and safety benefits of the HSR system at the lowest cost.